doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-u` : displays this usage message and exits

 `health` : generate and display a health check for a configuration

+`info` : open an information page for a configuration in the default browser

 `init` : initialize specified Neovim configuration and exit